Forgery Crimes

 Appendix “A”

-The Tampa Police Department has developed very detailed standard operating procedures for investigating crimes of forgery.
-This SOP was in effect as of December 31, 2015 and Supersedes SOP 316, dated 1/99.
+The Tampa Police Department has developed very detailed standard operating procedures for investigating forgery crimes.
+This SOP was in effect as of December 31, 2015, and superseded SOP 316, dated 1/99.

 316. FORGERY